 - 4.4 Any premises where regulated entertainment or the sale or supply of alcohol takes place must either have a Premises Licence or must be the subject of a Temporary Event Notice (TEN).
 If such activities take place without the benefit of either then an offence may be committed.
-For further information see the Council's website at <a href="http://www.york.gov.uk/info/200418/entertainment_and_alcohol/181/entertainment_alcohol/181/entertainment_alcohol/1 - 4.5 Please be aware that a TEN can only be used for functions where the number of the members of the public in attendance is less than 500.
+For further information contact the Council's Licensing Team licensing@york.gov.uk. - 4.5 Please be aware that a TEN can only be used for functions where the number of the members of the public in attendance is less than 500.
 Please also note that for legal reasons, a Premises Licence can take an average of six to eight weeks before it is granted even where all the details of the application have been discussed and agreed before the application is submitted.